-- Talk about the words what, them, do, have, old, with and their meanings, e.g. what is a question word.
-Ask students what other question words they know.
+- Talk about the words it, come, has, at, who, an.
 Print the flash cards from the inside front cover.
 Read them together.
-Ask students to locate these words in the book. - On a piece of paper, have students draw a picture from the story.
-They find the words in the story and write them under or beside their story.
-They read their sentence to a partner, e.g. What can I do with ?
-I can it for .
+Ask students to locate these words on various pages. - On a piece of paper, students draw a picture from the story.
+They find and write the words in the story to match the picture and read their sentence to a partner.